top of page

 Why Implement A Respiratory Protection Program (RPP)?

-A respiratory protection program (RPP) is a comprehensive strategy designed to safeguard workers by preventing the inhalation of airborne hazardous substances.
-An RPP is a step-by-step guide designed to aid businesses from start to finish.
+A respiratory protection program (RPP) is a comprehensive strategy designed to safeguard workers by preventing the inhalation of hazardous substances.
+Implemented and maintained correctly will result in a much healthier and safer working environment.

 Issuing respiratory protective equipment coupled with fit testing is merely two steps within a much greater and more detailed respiratory protection program designed to enhance workers' respiratory health.
 Fit Test Australia is positioned to support Australian businesses with fit testing and advising appropriate respiratory protective equipment.